Naww137/Syndat/README.md

 #### Documentation with sphinx
 This project uses sphinx with autodoc to read documentation embeded with pandas [docstrings](https://pandas.pydata.org/docs/development/contributing_docstring.html#plots-in-examples).

 Sphinx can be installed with `pip install -U sphinx`

+The next step is to build with `sphinx-build -b html sourcedir builddir`